 GEOCAMP is a two-day camp for local high-school students to gain basic understanding of degree options, job responsibilities and outlook, research topics and methods in the field of geosciences.
 The camp is offered at the Department of Earth and Environmental Sciences (EES), the University of Texas at Arlington (UTA), and sponsored by the National Science Foundation.
-In 2015, the camp outreached local students on the first weekend of October.
-One student from the camp was selected to conduct research in the Light Stable Isotope Geochemistry Laboratory at UTA for three weeks in the summer of 2016 with $500 stipend.
-In 2016, the camp will be in late October.
+In 2015 and 2016, the camp outreached 32 local students in October or November.
+In each year, one student from the camp was selected to conduct research in the Light Stable Isotope Geochemistry Laboratory at UTA for three weeks with a $500 stipend in the following summer.
+In 2017, the camp will be in early November.
 The camp is free to all high-school students.
 Lunch and snack will be provided.

 Students will go field sites in DFW area to learn basic geology, including different types of rocks, common rock-forming minerals, fluvial and lake transport and deposition processes, fossils, geology structures, petroleum geology, and plate tectonics.

 Students will visit lab facilities in the Department of EES at UTA to learn analysis capabilities.
 The facilities include ICP-MS, TIMS, Shimadzu Analytical Center, Light Stable Isotope Geochemistry Laboratory.

 Students will learn degree options, job responsibilities and outlook, and career options for geoscientists as wells as principles of stable isotope chemistry and its broad applications.
 The students will also be given real stable isotope dataset to learn graphing skills and data interpretation.